chipxsd/stream-based-sync/stream-based-sync.md

                 // Exit early, no transport to sent the events. return
             }
             // Send the events off
-            let eventsToPublish = self.queuedEvents
-            self.transport.send(events: eventsToPublish) { success Bool, ...
+            self.transport.send(events: self.publishedEvents) { success Bool, response: Array<int>?) -> Void in
+                if !success {
+                    return
+                }
+                for i in 0..<response!.seqs.count {
-                if success {
+                    if let responseSeq = response![i] != EventNotFound {
+                        // Take the `seq` from response, assign it to
+                        // the published event.
+                        let publishedEvent = self.queuedEvents[i]
+                        publishedEvent.seq = responseSeq
+                        // Store the published event into a collection. self.publishedEvents.append(publishedEvent)
-                  // Remove the events from the queue, so we don't
+                        // Remove the event from the queue. self.queuedEvents.removeAtIndex(i)
-                  // publish them more than once
-                  self.queudEvents.remove(eventsToPublish)
+                    }
                 }
             }
         }